Advanced Orthopedics and Sports Medicine

 1. Avoid lumbar loading

-2. Avoid twisting and bending of the lumbar spine.
+2. Avoid twisting and bending of the lumbar spin

 3. Limit lumbar extension